-1. WHAT TYPE OF SCHOOL IS THE MOSS HALL SCHOOLS FEDERATION (INFANTS AND JUNIORS)?
+1. WHAT TYPE OF SCHOOLS ARE WITHIN THE MOSS HALL SCHOOLS FEDERATION (INFANTS AND JUNIORS)?

-The Moss Hall Schools Federation is a mainstream school which provides education for 5 - 11 year olds.
+The Moss Hall Federation Schools are community schools which provide education for 5 - 11 year olds.
 We believe that all children should have access to a broad and balanced education, with high quality teaching which gives them the opportunity to realise their full potential and achieve success.
 For some children this will mean the school overcoming potential barriers to their learning and making special provision within the curriculum to meet their individual needs.

-Children may have special educational needs either throughout or at any time during their school career.
+Children may have special educational needs and / or disabilities either throughout or at any time during their school career.
 The school ensures that curriculum planning and assessment for children with special educational needs takes account of the type and extent of the difficulty experienced by the child.

 The SEND policy outlines the framework for the Moss Hall School Federation to meet its duties and obligations to provide a high quality education to all of its children, including children with special educational needs and / or disabilities.
-Once a potential SEN has been identified, the graduated approach ie the Assess, Plan Do and Review cycle is used to work towards meeting the child's needs.
+Once a potential SEN has been identified, the graduated approach i.e. the Assess, Plan Do and Review cycle is used to work towards meeting the child's needs.